-ILDN Representatives attended the Committee's hearing on Sustaining Small Rural Business on Septmeber 27th 2018 and gave a comprehensive presetnation on the issues and challenges associated with rural business and the ways in which LDCs support it.
-Proceedings are available by copying this address
+ILDN Representatives attended the Committee's hearing on Sustaining Small Rural Business on Septmeber 27th 2018 and gave a comprehensive presentation on the issues and challenges associated with rural business and the ways in which LDCs support it.
+Proceedings are available at www.kildarestreet.com/committees

 ILDN Opening Statement – September 27th 2018

 We thank the Committee for its invitation here today.
 The work of Irish Local Development Network and its members is deeply entwined with the objectives of the committee in promoting viable rural communities.

 I, Eamonn O’Reilly CEO of NEWKD (North East & West Kerry Development), am joined by my colleagues, Mr. Declan Rice, CEO Kilkenny LEADER Partnership, Ms. Martina Earley, CEO Roscommon LEADER Partnership, Mr. Jim Finn, Chairperson, North Tipperary LEADER Partnership and Mr. Joe Saunders, Manager, Irish Local Development Network.